Understanding Employer Stock Concentration

 Familiarity Can Distort Risk

 People often feel safe holding a stock in a company they know well.
-They understand the business, worth with intelligent and capable colleagues, and see internal momentum that outsiders don’t.
+They understand the business, work with intelligent and capable colleagues, and see internal momentum that outsiders don’t.
 The familiarity can create confidence - sometimes more than the situation warrants.

 But proximity doesn’t eliminate market risk.
 History is full of strong, well-run companies whose stock underperformed for long periods for reasons that were impossible to anticipate in advance.